hyperleap-ai/mintlify-docs/README.md

-# Hyperleap Documentation
+# Hyperleap AI Documentation

-Welcome to the official documentation for Hyperleap.
+Welcome to the official documentation for Hyperleap AI.
 This documentation will help you understand and integrate with our platform.

 ## Getting Started

-Hyperleap provides powerful AI capabilities through a simple API.
+Hyperleap AI provides powerful AI capabilities through a simple API.
 Whether you're building conversational interfaces, analyzing text, or creating AI-powered applications, our platform makes it easy to integrate advanced AI features into your products.

 ### Key Features